NYULibraries/eluna-2019-devday-advanced-workshop/README.md

         }
       }
       ```

+### Adding the customization to the interface

-1. To implement this in your running development instance, we can [follow the module's documentation](primo-explore-search-bar-sub-menu)
+To implement the search bar submenu in your running development instance, we can [follow the module's documentation](primo-explore-search-bar-sub-menu)

       ```js
       // Imports the module